A Wynwood Tri-Rail station? Brightline’s Aventura station gives idea a second wind

 Currently, public transit options to Wynwood are limited to buses and trolleys.
 Parking on a Saturday night costs as much as $4.73 an hour.

-The Wynwood BID’s proposal argues the county’s decision to finance Brightline’s station for $76 million raises the prospect of whether municipal government commitments would commit to expanding Tri-Rail services along Coastal Link.
+Some Wynwood BID members and other civic leaders argue the county’s decision to finance the Aventura Brightline station for $76 million raises the question of whether the county would join any effort to expand Tri-Rail services along Coastal Link.

 A station in Wynwood, Midtown, Edgewater or the Design District has been proposed for years.
 It received a new push last year as a “demonstration station” project for the area was floated.
-However, that idea has been delayed over debate about which of those neighborhoods would ultimately land the station.
+However, that idea has been delayed.

 At a Miami Transportation Planning Organization meeting last week, officials said they’d be willing to forego the demonstration project entirely in favor of a permanent station.

 The proposal remains preliminary, said Steven Abrams, director of the South Florida Regional Transportation Authority, the organization that runs Tri-Rail.
-Abrams said a funding scheme has been proposed, but none of the proposed sources — which include the Florida Department of Transportation, Miami-Dade County, the city of Miami, and the Miami Parking Authority — have yet been approached.
+Abrams said a funding scheme has been proposed; the sources, which include the Florida Department of Transportation, Miami-Dade County, the city of Miami, and the Miami Parking Authority — are still meeting to come up with a final plan of action.

+Alice Bravo, Miami-Dade County’s transit director, said Tri-Rail must nail down further details about the station.

 Rammos’ Wynwood allies include Carlos Rosso of Related Group, which recently completed the Wywnood 25 luxury apartment complex, and has another development, Wynwood 26, nearing completion.